kazitanvirahsan/Receipe-of-the-Day/README.md

 Press 'Enter'.

-You should able to see 'salad sandwich' as the expected output of the program.
+You should be able to see 'salad sandwich' as the expected output of the program.

 ## Authors